 James' second wife Eliza died on Oct.
 12, 1911 in Honolulu, right about the time that she and James apparently took out a mortgage on two lots in the Kaimuki Park housing tract in Honolulu.
 She is buried in the Woolsey family section of the Kawaiahao Manoa Cemetery, in the hills above Honolulu.
 James died on Dec.
 23, 1915 at their Kaimuki house, and is buried with Eliza in the the Kawaiahao Manoa Cemetery, where his undated tombstone stands over both their graves.
 His death notice in the Honolulu-Star Bulletin calls him a "widower, mechanic, a native of the United States", but he was actually a stable owner whose establishment had converted over to the renting and repair of motor cars.

 Marion (Mamie) Carty, the only child of James Carty and his Hawaiian wife Eliza, was born on Oct.
 10, 1888 in Honolulu.
 She generally went by the name of Mamie.
 She married Henry Francis Aylett (1888-1932), who like herself was of Native Hawaiian ancestry, on Dec.
 7, 1910 in Honolulu.
-They had at least two children - a son Francis Joseph Aylett (b. c.1911), who married a woman named Rose and was still living in 1974, and a daughter Eleanor Viola Aylett (1923-1984), who married Paul Kaukani (1921-1985) and is buried with him in the National Memorial Cemetery of the Pacific.
+They had at least two children - a son Francis Joseph Aylett (b. c.1911), who married a woman named Rose and was still living in 1974, and a daughter Eleanor Viola Aylett (1923-1984), who was married married first to George Lee Kwai Jr (1921-1952), with whom she had five children, and second to Paul Kaukani (1921-1985), with whom she had another five children.
+She is buried with her second husband in the National Memorial Cemetery of the Pacific.
 Mamie's husband Henry, who had been born on Feb.
 3, 1888 in Honolulu, died there on June 26, 1932, and is buried in Diamond Head Memorial Park.
-Marion died as Marion Aylett on July 24, 1980 in Waianae, Oahu.
-Although we know where Henry is buried, Marion, if she was buried at all, does not appear to be in the same cemetery with her husband.
+Marion died as Marion Aylett on July 24, 1980 in Waianae, Oahu, and we are told by a descendant that she is buried in the King Street Cemetery in Honolulu.

 Unknown child (1838-1839) - There is a Vermont death record for an unnamed son of one Patrick McCarthy who died at the age of 1 year on Dec.
 16, 1839 in Montpelier, Vermont.
 If this child's father is the same as the Patrick Carty of whom the present narrative concerns, then Patrick and his family may have lived in Montpelier prior to acquiring their farm in Essex.
 However, there is also evidence that there was a Carty family living in Montpelier at the time who were not related to the Cartys of nearby Essex.